 In passing, I must refute the claim that the ‘Tragedy‘ does not explain the fate of Easter Island: it was caused by rats.
-Let us assume for the sake of argument that this is correct.
+Let us assume for the sake of argument that this hypothesis is correct.
 It is still an example of an invasive species taking temporary but catastrophic advantage of the ability to expand.
-Here is Jared Diamond’s own response.
+Here is Jared Diamond’s own response to that theory.

 I make no apology for repeating that I am terrified of the implications of the retreating arctic ice sheet.
 Much faith was pinned on the Copenhagen conference in December 2009, and even more on the Paris Agreement on Climate change in December 2015.
 But we can no more stop economic growth before it is too late than the Easter Islanders could stop felling trees.
 Or can we?
 Privatization is the worst possible course as long as the culture remains growth based.
 I am indebted to Richard Wilkinson for a proposal more specific than ’mutual coercion mutually agreed upon’, based on actual precedents:

 “The more equitable the system for the distribution of necessities, the greater the identity of interest within the society when faced by ecological problems.”